sp1nnek0p/Poker/readme.md

 ## Future Plans

 I would like to incorporate a game vs the computer, that checks various use cases for higher cards.
+Improve the Dealer to be more realistic in the Poker dealer class